adamsyy/portfolio/README.md

 # Adamsy

-By Adam a simple portfolio to introduce my skills to all developers..
+By Adam a simple portfolio to introduce my skills to all developers.

 ## Description